Is this Florida man the unluckiest guy ever?

 The Lakeland man takes Murphy’s law to a whole new level, also taking stings from man o’ war and stingrays.
 The rattlesnake wasn’t his first snake bite, either, as he’s suffered bites from indigo snakes, corn snakes and a Burmese python.

 “I need to get a (protective) bubble,” Cook told the Ledger.

-It was his misfortune that lightning struck at that moment about 10 feet away and the electricity flowed through the puddle, into the sweeper’s metal bristles and eventually his hand.
+It was his misfortune that lightning struck at that moment about 10 feet away, and the electricity flowed through the puddle, into the sweeper’s metal bristles and eventually his hand.

-The blast knocked him back six feet and knocked him out for almost a minute.
+The blast knocked him back 6 feet and knocked him out for almost a minute.
 The incident caused Cook to have a minor heart attack and he now suffers from severe spinal and nerve damage.